Nonye2K3/chia/FAQ.md

 # Do I have to be connected to the internet or synced to plot?

 No. Plotting can be done entirely offline and needs nothing from the blockchain to complete.
-The only time you have to be online and synced is when you're farming so that you receive new challenges for the next sub blocks and transactions to include in a transaction block if you're lucky enough to win one of them and get the transaction fees.
+The only time you have to be online and synced is when you're farming so that you receive new challenges for the next blocks and transactions to include in a transaction block if you're lucky enough to win one of them and get the transaction fees.

 # Is there any advantage in plotting larger k sizes?